davwright/Richard-Wright-of-Mousehole/README.md

-# Richard Wright of Mousehole
-Biography of Richard Wright of Mousehole (1743-1804)
+# Richard Wright of Mousehole (1743-1804)

+## Mousehole
+Mousehole is a fishing village in the South West corner of Cornwall only 10 km from Land's End.
+Cornwall was a rebellious place, it did not like being controlled from faraway London.
+Cornwall had provided tin for thousands of years and sheep in modern times.
+The [Cornish Rebellion of 1497](https://en.wikipedia.org/wiki/Cornish_Rebellion_of_1497) was about taxes raised to fight Scotland.
+Cornwall and Devon [revolted](https://en.wikipedia.org/wiki/Prayer_Book_Rebellion) in 1549 against the introduction of the Book of Common Prayer, partially because it was in the English language.
+The Spanish took note of this thinking the Cornish might be allies with them against the protestant English.
+During the [Raid on Mounts Bay](https://en.wikipedia.org/wiki/Raid_on_Mount%27s_Bay) Spanish galleys bombarded Mousehole on 2 August 1595 damaging all but one house and killing 3.
+A second group of Spaniards moved inland and sacked Paul, desotroying the [St Pol de Léon](https://en.wikipedia.org/wiki/St_Pol_de_L%C3%A9on%27s_Church,_Paul)  church along with all church records.
+Inhabitants of Mousehole were christened, married and buried in Paul.

 ## Ancestry
-the [Raid on Mounts Bay](https://en.wikipedia.org/wiki/Raid_on_Mount%27s_Bay) occured in 1595 when the Spanish attacked and burned Mousehole and Paul, desotroying the church in Paul [St Pol de Léon](https://en.wikipedia.org/wiki/St_Pol_de_L%C3%A9on%27s_Church,_Paul) along with all records.
+Richard Wright's ancestry can be traced back 5 generations to the Mousehole fisherman Martin Wright (1580-1620), who lived through the Spanish raid of 1595.
+Martin had a son John, followed by 3 generations of Martins, until Richard is born, the younger brother of Martin and John.
 [extensive Wright family tree in Mousehole from 1580](http://www.mygenealogies.co.uk/Wright/WRIG-T6.htm)

 ## John Wesley (1703 - 1791) in Mousehole